ISUgenomics/bioinformatics-workbook/dataAnalysis/phylogenetics/00-finding-orthologs-uisng-orthoMCL.md

 singularity pull --name orthomcl.simg shub://ISU-HPC/orthomcl
 ```

-This will create 2 `img` files (containers) for the mysql and orthoMCL
+This will create `simg` file (containers) for the orthoMCL program
 ```
-mysql-5.7.20.img
-orthomcl.img
+orthomcl.simg
 ```

 ![The overview of running OrthoMCL](assets/Fig4.png)